 - 4.134 The insurer should always consider whether investigations are required in the first instance and, if so, ensure that such investigations are appropriate with respect to the issues arising in the claim.
-The insurer must only undertake investigations when required information cannot be obtained by another less intrusive means. - 4.135 The insurer must promptly investigate liability for a claim by requesting information and documents about the claim in a timely manner, and regularly following up any requests. - 4.136 From 1 July 2022, the insurer must conduct investigations in compliance with Part 15 of the Insurance Council of Australia's 'General Insurance Code of Practice 2020' (the Code).
-However, the Guidelines take precedence over the Code to the extent of any inconsistency. - 4.137 Where the insurer engages an external investigator to conduct the investigation, it must ensure that the investigator holds a valid licence under the Commercial
+The insurer must only undertake investigations when required information cannot be obtained by another less intrusive means. - 4.135 If the insurer deems that an investigation is required, it must promptly investigate liability for a claim by requesting information and documents about the claim in a timely manner, and regularly following up any requests.